 I love bananas.
-I love to eat them fresh out of the peel, and to bake with them.
-I even love to use them in smoothies and to dehydrate them and use them for snacks.
-But one thing I hate about bananas is how quickly they ripen and then are no good to eat.
+Always love to eat them fresh out of the peel, and to bake with them.
+I even love to use them in smoothies.
+And to dehydrate them and use them for snacks.
+But one thing I hate about bananas is how quickly they ripen.
+Then they are no good to eat.
 But there is good news!
 You can actually slow this process down, keeping your bananas from browning too quickly.

-Like most fresh fruits and vegetables, bananas release ethylene, an all natural gas that actually causes the produce to ripen.
-The majority of the ethylene gas is released from the stem of the banana.
-So, when you cover the group of stems, known as the crown, you can actually slow down the process of ripening.
+Like most fresh fruits and vegetables, bananas release ethylene, an all-natural gas.
+Ethylene actually causes the produce to ripen.
+The majority of the ethylene gas is released from the stem.
+So, when you cover the group of stems, known as the crown, you can actually slow down the ripening process.

-But what should you do if your bananas get too ripe to eat?
+But what should you do if they get too ripe to eat?
 One tip is to peel them, slice them up, place them in a freezer bag and freeze them to throw into your next smoothie.
-Or you can peel them, cut them into chunks, freeze them and throw them into your food processor to make an easy dairy free ice cream substitute!
+Or you can peel them, cut them into chunks, freeze them and throw them into your food processor to make an easy dairy-free ice cream substitute!
 Of course, you can always make a tasty loaf of quick bread with them!